 Inflatable Water Parks in North Jersey

-The upper lake at Darlington County Park is home to a Wibit Splash Zone obstacle course, which houses two fantastic areas for adults (for those 48-inches and taller) and kids (for those 39-59 inches).
+The upper lake at Darlington County Park is home to a Wibit Splash Zone obstacle course, which houses separate sessions for big kids and adults (for those 48 inches and taller) and little kids (for those 39-59 inches).
 Life vests must be worn at all times in either zone.
 Note that the park has a per-person general admission fee for visitors over age 5, and there's an added cost for a 1-hour splash zone session, though there are weekday and in-county resident discounts.
 Little one too small for the splash zone?
 Don't worry!
-There are sandy beaches, swimming, playgrounds, and picnic areas to enjoy as well.
+There are sandy beaches, playgrounds, picnic spots, and swimming areas to enjoy.

-The Wibit course in Captain Michael Kilroy Memorial Park includes plenty of obstacles and a trampoline.
+The Wibit course in Captain Michael Kilroy Memorial Park includes obstacles and a trampoline.

 Sunrise Lake at Lewis Morris Park – Morris Township

-Sunrise Lake has swimming, boating, a sandy beach, and an inflatable obstacle course for older kids who must be at least 7 years old and pass a swim test to run, jump, climb, and splash across it.
+Sunrise Lake has swimming, boating, a sandy beach, and an inflatable obstacle course.
+The course is only open to kids who are at least 7 years old and who can pass a swim test.
 An extra fee applies for a 30-minute session on the course.
-On select weekday afternoons, you can enjoy private Wibit rental for up to 20 people for $125.
+On select weekday afternoons, you can enjoy a private Wibit rental for up to 20 kids and 20 adults for $275.
 Be sure to reserve tickets in advance.

 Inflatable Water Parks in South Jersey

-The newly opened Island Aqua Park is big and built for majorly wet fun.
+Aqua Park is big and built for majorly wet fun.
 Kids ages 6 and up can enjoy the park in Margate City without an adult in the water, though an adult must sign the waiver.
-Prices are $35 for one hour or $50 for two hours.
-A separate location is also open at Stone Harbor with the blob launchpad, slides, a climbing wall, rope, and more.
-Expect to pay $35 for 45 minutes there.
-Island Aqua Park doesn't accept reservations at either location, so it's first come, first served.
+Prices are $40 for 1 hour or $55 for 2 hours.
+A separate location is also open at Stone Harbor with a blob launchpad, slides, a climbing wall, a rope, and more.
+Expect to pay $40 for 45 minutes there.
+Island Aqua Park doesn't accept reservations at either location.

-Ocean County residents are in luck!
-Lake Barnegat has a great floating playground, which is open in summer 2021 for county residents only.
-The cost is $10 per session for Lacey Township residents and $15 for non-Lacey Township (but Ocean County) residents.
-Note that life jackets are required, and participants must be 8 years of age or older to use the inflatable water park.
+Ocean County residents are in luck: Lake Barnegat has a great floating playground, open to county residents only.
+The cost is $10 per session for Lacey Township residents and $18 for non-Lacey Township (but Ocean County) residents.
+Note that life jackets are required, and participants must be 7 or older to use the inflatable water park.

-This floating playground offers 5,000 square feet of wild, wet fun with 18 unique features to explore!
-Snag a 45-minute time slot ($35/person), and kids ages 6 and up will have a blast bouncing and slipping into the water.
+This floating playground offers 5,000 square feet of wild fun, with 18 unique features to explore.
+Snag a 45-minute time slot ($35/person) for kids ages 6 and up, who will have a blast bouncing and slipping into the water.
 Life jackets are provided.
-Make reservations online.
+Buy passes online.

 All photos courtesy of the respective venues